SMasa11/rdtest/README.md

-In the above example, var5 has naive p-value of 0.026, but neither *sWald* test nor *max* test reject the joint null hypothesis of the whole 10 covariates and the density satisfy the continuity condition as designed.
+In the above example, var5 has naive p-value of 0.026, but neither *sWald* test nor *max* test reject the joint null hypothesis of the whole 10 covariates and the density satisfying the continuity condition as designed.

 ## Which tests should be used?